4quamarine-48/stats220/README.md

 - I am interested in learning about all the coding stuff we'll use

 A meme that captures how I currently feel about my university studies is ![](https://c.tenor.com/8druEACXtX8AAAAd/tenor.gif)

+## Now on to a little more detail...